oroinc/documentation/crm/admin_guide/op_structure/search_index/index.rst

 * **Use language optimization** - if you know what languages are used at your application then you can optimize index structure and data according to these languagues; see list of Elasticsearch language analyzers.
 * **Keep search index at the separate server** - this way it will not be affected by main relational DB load.
 * **Use Elasticseach cluster if needed** - if your index is too big to keep it on one server and/or you want to balance search index load between several servers then you might use Elasticseach cluster.
-* **Increase RAM** - the recommended amount of RAM for search index is a half of index size or more, i.e. if you have 50GB of index data it's recommended to have 25GB+ of RAM.
+* **Increase RAM** - the recommended amount of RAM for search index is a half of index size or more, i.e. if you have 50GB of index data it is recommended to have 25GB+ of RAM.
 * **Use SSD** - this type of disk provides faster read/write access than HDD and allows to request parts of search index data faster.

 Troubleshooting